graphistry/graphistry-cli/docs/configure-tls-caddy-manual-lets-encrypt-handshake.md

 On your home machine or any other with internet access and Python, such as a container:

-* `pip install certbot`
+* `sudo pip install certbot`
+* ` you might have to do sudo pip install cryptography --upgrade to upgrade the python cryptography package`
-* `certbot certonly --manual --preferred-challenges dns --server https://acme-v02.api.letsencrypt.org/directory --manual-public-ip-logging-ok -d '<domain>'`
+* `sudo certbot certonly --manual --preferred-challenges dns --server https://acme-v02.api.letsencrypt.org/directory --manual-public-ip-logging-ok -d '<domain>'`

 Domain is an entry like `'my-org.graphistry.com'` -- not `https://` needed